 1) Using Level Geometry

-By far the most common method of preforming a wind waker dive to activate dry storage is using a feature of the landscape the obstructs the camera's positioning.
+By far the most common method of preforming a Wind Waker dive to activate storage is using a feature of the landscape the obstructs the camera's positioning.
 When Link is too close to a wall or another large object (such as some trees) and you try to pull out the wind waker, the camera will cause Link to turn 180 degrees to face the opposite direction.
 If you are then climbing up onto a ledge that has such an feature behind it, by pulling out the wind waker on the proper frame (mashing is typically used to eliminate variability) Link will immediately turn around upon climbing the ledge and fall.
 A list of common locations where this can be done can be found here.

 2) Using Objects that Push Link